Table of contents:

 What is ‘Specific Reading Comprehension Deficit?’

-It is possible for someone to read fluently and still have poor comprehension.
-This has its own clinical term: Specific Reading Comprehension Deficit (SRCD).
-This happens when a child’s decoding skills are more developed than his or her ability to understand a text.
+Someone can read fluently and still have poor comprehension.
+This problem has a clinical term: Specific Reading Comprehension Deficit (SRCD).
+It happens when a child’s decoding skills are more developed than their ability to understand a text.

 - Poor vocabulary

-Being able to pronounce a word correctly does not guarantee that one understands its meaning.
-For example, being able to pronounce the word archipelago correctly will not be very helpful when reading a passage about Lofoten, an archipelago in the county of Norland, Norway; it is vital that one also understands the word’s meaning, i.e. ‘an island group’.
+Being able to pronounce a word correctly does not guarantee one understands its meaning.
+For example, correctly pronouncing the word archipelago will not be very helpful when reading a passage about Lofoten, an archipelago of Norland, Norway; it is vital that one also understands the word’s meaning, i.e., ‘an island group.’

-Decades of research have confirmed the important role that vocabulary plays in reading comprehension and in students’ overall academic success.
+Decades of research have confirmed vocabulary’s essential role in reading comprehension and students’ overall academic success.

 - Poor memory

 Neuro-imaging of children showed that, while reading, the brain function of those with reading comprehension problems is quite different and distinct from those with reading disabilities.
-Those with reading disabilities exhibited abnormalities in a specific region in the occipital-temporal cortex, a part of the brain that is associated with successfully recognizing words on a page.
-Those with reading comprehension difficulties, on the other hand, did not show abnormalities in this region.
-Instead, they showed specific abnormalities in regions typically associated with memory.
+Those with reading disabilities exhibited abnormalities in a specific region in the occipital-temporal cortex, a part of the brain associated with successfully recognizing words on a page.
+On the other hand, those with reading comprehension difficulties did not show abnormalities in this region.
+Instead, they showed specific abnormalities in areas typically associated with memory.

-Short-term memory holds information in the mind for only a few seconds while it is being processed.
+Short-term memory holds information in one’s mind for only a few seconds while it is processed.
 Long-term memory is where such processed information is permanently stored.
-Working memory is an intermediary and active memory system in the information processing area of the brain.
-It is an important memory system and one that most of us use every day.
+Working memory is an intermediary and active memory system in the information-processing area of the brain.
+It is a vital memory system and one that most of us use daily.

 Sentences must be held in working memory and must also be integrated.
-Each sentence is read, understood, associated, and integrated with the previous one and so forth.
-Eventually, the entire paragraph is read and the reader continues to the next one.
-By the end of the chapter, both the details and main idea need to be retained in working memory, otherwise, the reader may have retained isolated facts but may not know the sequence of events nor understand the main idea.
+Each sentence is read, understood, associated, and integrated with the previous one.
+Eventually, the entire paragraph is read, and the reader continues to the next one.
+By the end of the chapter, the details and main idea need to be retained in working memory; otherwise, the reader may have retained isolated facts but may not know the sequence of events nor understand the main idea.

 - Poor logical thinking skills

 Logical thinking is the process in which one uses reasoning consistently to come to a conclusion.
-Problems or situations that involve logical thinking call for structure, for relationships between facts, and for chains of reasoning that “make sense.”
+Problems or situations involving logical thinking call for structure, relationships between facts, and chains of reasoning that “make sense.”

 - Text cannot be tied to foreknowledge

-To read with comprehension a reader must be able to integrate what they are reading with foreknowledge.
-Foreknowledge can be defined as the range of one’s existing knowledge and past experiences.
-If one reads something that cannot directly be connected to or tied in with knowledge that one already possesses, one cannot decipher the contents of the message.
+For a person to read with comprehension, they must be able to integrate what they are reading with foreknowledge.
+Foreknowledge is the range of one’s existing knowledge and past experiences.
+If one reads something that cannot directly be connected to or tied in with the knowledge one already possesses, one cannot decipher the message’s content.
 As Harris et al. state in Learning Disabilities: Nature, Theory, and Treatment, “What a child gets from a book will often be determined by what the child brings to the book.”

-A skill that is closely related to that of integration is classification.
-When a person sees a chair, although they may never have seen a chair exactly like this one, they will nevertheless immediately recognize it as a chair, because they are familiar with the class of objects we call “chair.”
-This implies that, whenever a name is ascribed to an object, it is thereby put into a specific class of objects, i.e. it is classified.
+A skill that is closely related to integration is classification.
+When a person sees a chair, although they may never have seen a chair precisely like this one, they will immediately recognize it because they are familiar with the class of objects we call “chair.”
+Whenever a name is ascribed to an object, it is put into a specific class of objects, i.e., it is classified.

-The Gestalt principle of closure means that the mind can derive meaning from objects or pictures that are not perceived in full.
-W- -re s-re th-t y– w-ll b- -ble to und-rsta-d th-s s-ntenc-, although more than 25 percent of the letters have been omitted.
-The mind is quite able to bridge the gaps that were left in the sentence.
+The Gestalt principle of closure means that the mind can derive meaning from objects or pictures that are not fully perceived.
+W- -re s-re th-t y– w-ll b- -ble to und-rsta-d th-s s-ntenc-, although more than 25 percent of the letters are omitted.
+The mind is quite able to bridge the gaps in the sentence.

 The idea of closure is, however, more than just seeing parts of a word and amplifying them.
 It also entails the amplification of the author’s message.
 No author can put all his thoughts into words.
-This stresses the importance of foreknowledge.
-If it were possible for an author to put everything related to the subject he is dealing with on paper, the possession of foreknowledge would not have been necessary.
-That, however, is impossible, as an author can at most present a very limited cross-section of reality, and the reader must be able to expand on this before comprehension becomes possible.
-Poetry is a good example of the importance of foreknowledge.
-Any person, unfamiliar with the Arthurian legend, will derive little meaning from a reading of Morte d’Arthur by Alfred Lord Tennyson.
+It stresses the importance of foreknowledge.
+If it were possible for an author to put everything related to the subject he is dealing with on paper, foreknowledge would not have been necessary.
+That, however, is impossible, as an author can, at most, present a limited cross-section of reality, and the reader must be able to expand on this before comprehension becomes possible.
+Poetry is an excellent example of the importance of foreknowledge.
+A person, unfamiliar with the Arthurian legend, will derive little meaning from reading Morte d’Arthur by Alfred Lord Tennyson.

 Is poor reading comprehension holding your child back?